 They Grow Up So Fast!

-When Quarles & Brady began working with a particular client almost 30 years ago, the client boasted a bit less than $100 million in annual sales, but today it is a $2 billion-plus international manufacturing powerhouse.
+When Quarles & Brady began working with a particular technology client over 30 years ago, the client boasted a bit less than $100 million in annual sales, but today it is a $3 billion-plus international manufacturing powerhouse.
 We helped take the company public, continued the relationship through some early lean years, facilitated multiple acquisitions, guided it through several securities offerings and shelf registrations, and even assisted in a transition from one general counsel to the next.
 We have been serving the client longer than the current board of directors and executive team.
 We're a keeper of institutional knowledge and corporate history and a deeply trusted advisor, as well as being very proud of our long association with the company.

 Helping a Client through Its Successful IPO